cjmet/WeatherKitty/README.md

 ![DemoImage](https://raw.githubusercontent.com/cjmet/WeatherKitty/refs/heads/main/img/DemoImage.jpg)
 <span style="font-size: x-small;"> <br>Github Copilot was used during the development of this project.</span>

+**GHCND Note:**

-**GHCND Note:** The History APIs were taken out by the fall Hurricanes.
+- The History APIs were taken out by the fall Hurricanes.
 While they are partially back online now, they still suffer from frequent outages, and congestion.
-If you want to explore the historical data it's advised that you download a local copy from: [NCEI](https://www.ncei.noaa.gov/pub/data/ghcn/daily/ghcnd_all.tar.gz) (33gb)

-**CodeKy Notes**
+**CodeKy Notes:**

 - See the project.md for CodeKy Specific Info.
 - Request an API Key if corsproxy.io is not working.
-It decided to break today, and is required for the map images.
+It decided to break today, so I added an optional cors.sh API key.
 - The demo runs very slowly in LiveServer, I recommend using https://cjmet.github.io/WeatherKitty/, or other robust server tech.

 ## Usage